dogweather/forkful/content/en/elm/numbers/generating-random-numbers.md

 weight: 12
 ---

-## What & Why?
-Generating random numbers in Elm involves using the `Random` module to produce pseudo-random numbers, which come in handy for a variety of tasks such as games, simulations, and even as part of algorithms that require stochastic processes.
-This capability allows developers to add unpredictability and variety to their applications, enhancing user experience and functionality.

 ## How to:
 Elm's pure functional nature means that you can't generate random numbers directly as you might in imperative languages.
 Instead, you use the `Random` module in conjunction with commands.
 Here's a basic example that generates a random integer between 1 and 100.